General selection models: Bernstein duality and minimal ancestral structures: Applications: absorption probabilities and absorption time

-In particular the series is absolutely convergent for all~$x$ if we have exponential moments of order~$\ln(1+2x)$.
-This is indeed the case under our assumption, and hence the interchange of the summation is justified. \end{proof}
+In particular the series is absolutely convergent for all~$x$ if $L_\infty$ has exponential moments of order~$\ln(1+2x)$, which is the case under our assumption. \end{proof} \begin{remark} If $\Lambda(\{0\})>0$, then $L_{\infty}$ has exponential moments of all orders (see Corollary~\ref{coro:exponentialMoments}).
+In this case $h$ is also harmonic for the infinitesimal generator, and hence it is then possible to derive a system of equations for the $c_k$. \end{remark}